 - Transportation from Krakow (almost always included in the price)

 - Available from 90 €.

 - Duration: about 3 hours

-I do recommend that you check if the tour you hire includes a Spanish guide.
+I do recommend that you check if the tour you hire includes an English guide.
 They will explain the winemaking process, as well as different Polish cultural and gastronomic aspects.
 If you are not fluent in English, you should make sure that it is available in Spanish so that you don't miss anything.

 Also, it can be a good idea to continue exploring the surroundings of the city.
 Here are some ideas related to what to see and do around Krakow.

-And, if you plan to leave Krakow, I advise you to drop by the vineyards of Wieliczka.
+And, if you plan to leave Krakow, I recommend you to drop by the Wieliczka vineyards.
 There you can enjoy a tour with wine tasting, besides having the opportunity to contemplate the landscape of the country.
 No doubt a good complement if you make one of the many excursions to the Wieliczka Salt Mines.
 In fact, planning both activities on the same day can be optimal in terms of time.

-Looking forward to visiting these vineyards?
-I show you all the relevant information you need to know to determine what your experience will be like.
-The tours that will take you into this place offer the following:
+Want to visit these vineyards?
+Here is all the relevant information you need to know to determine what your experience will be like.
+The tours that will take you into this area offer the following:

 - Tastings of local wines

 - Explanations on how the wines are made